DISABILITY PENSION

 The procedure for exercising the right is initiated by the chosen doctor of primary health care in case of employed persons, or persons with the status of insured persons.
 The complete medical documentation, in the prescribed scope and content, is prepared by the physician of the insured person which, together with his/her opinion, it is submitted to the Institute for the purpose of assessing the disability

 The procedure may also be initiated at the request of the party, if the person is unemployed, i.e. if the person is not insured at the time of filing the application.
 Applications are submitted to the branch office of the Institute according to the place of permanent and temporary residence of the applicant, and if the applicant’s place of residence is located abroad, the regional service of last insurance is competent for this matter.
+In this case, in Croatia, the competent district service or the Office of the Institute, in whose area the applicant’s last insurances was, is competent to decide on the right.

 An insured person is entitled to a disability pension from the date the partial or complete loss of working capacity occurred, but the right may also be exercised from a later date depending on the submitted application and the date on which loss of working capacity occurred.

-Thus, the fact that the beneficiary of a disability pension due to a professional disability or a partial loss of working capacity has reached the age of retirement age is not the basis for obtaining the right to an old-age pension.
+However, the fact that a beneficiary of a disability pension due to partial loss of working capacity (professional incapacity for work) has reached the age requirement for acquiring the right to an old-age pension is not the basis for acquiring the right to an old-age pension.

-All disability pension beneficiaries, due to complete loss of their working capacity realized under the Pension Insurance Act, as well as disability pension beneficiaries due to general incapacity for work achieved under the general regulations at the day they reach the prescribed age, are ex officio converted to the old-age pension rights in the same amount.
-It is not necessary for beneficiaries of these pensions to fulfil the conditions for acquiring the right to old-age pension, they just need to reach the prescribed age in order to convert to the old-age pension.
-The amount of an old-age pension is determined in the same amount in which the disability pension was established at the day the disability occurred.
+Beneficiaries of a disability pension due to a complete loss of working capacity, or due to a general incapacity for work due to illness, who have acquired the pension in accordance with general regulations, shall have this right ex officio transferred into an old-age pension in the same amount.
+It is not necessary for the beneficiaries of these pensions to meet the conditions for an old-age pension, but only to reach the age requirement in order for the pension to be transferred into an old-age pension.
+The old-age pension amount shall be equal to the disability pension amount which was determined on the day of the transfer.

 Partial loss of working ability exists when an insured person has a reduction in working ability, and the insured person may, depending on age, health, education, and ability, work on “adapted jobs” of the same or similar level of education that correspond to their past jobs, at least 70% of the time, and cannot be habilitated to work full time in other jobs with professional rehabilitation.